Elite747/ValhallaLootList/README.md

 ### Prerequisites

-1. ASP.Net Core 5.x SDK
+1. ASP.Net Core 5.x SDK (Included with Visual Studio 2019)
 2. MySQL server
-3. "World of Warcraft: The Burning Crusade" world database (not provided)

-4. Discord Application credentials
+3. Discord Application credentials

 ### Database Setup

 For local development, a MySQL database server needs to be used.
-Initializing and upgrading the database is done using the `ItemImporter` tool.
-Using this tool requires a connection to your development database and a WoW: TBC world database.
-This database is not provided.
+Initializing and upgrading the database is done using the `SeedAndMigrate` tool.
+Using this tool requires a connection to your development database.
 Once you have a local MySQL server running (or access to an existing MySQL server), you need to store the connection strings using the .net Secret Manager tool.

 In the root directory, run the following commands: